ErikBusk/ML_Flight_Price_Prediction/README.md

-# ML-model for flight price prediction
+# ML-model for flight price prediction: Project overview

 ## Summary
 This project examines Flight Price Prediction data set to understand what affects the fligth prices and create a ML-model for predicting the price of a flight.